Kerry Galusha

 Kerry Galusha (born Kerry Koe on November 3, 1977) is a Canadian curler.
-She currently skips her team out of the Yellowknife Curling Club in Yellowknife.

 Career

 Juniors

 Galusha's first national experience was at the 1992 Canadian Junior Curling Championships.
 She was the fifth player for Janet Sian.
 The team would finish in eleventh place with a 2-9 record.

 She would return to the junior championships again in 1993, this time playing third stones for Tara Hamer.
 The team would finish in tenth place with a 2-9 record.
 The team would return again in 1994, finishing with a 5-6 record.

 By 1995 Galusha was returning to her fourth junior championship, her final year with Hamer.
 The team would end up finishing round robin with a 3-8 record.
 In 1996 Galusha would return to the juniors once more, this time she would be skipping her own team.
 The team would finish round robin with a 5-7 record.

 Galusha would make her final junior appearance at the 1998 Canadian Juniors and again would fail to make the playoffs, finishing round robin with a 2-10 record.